 Important: RVs and heavy vehicles are not recommended on Nacimiento-Fergusson Road due to its winding, narrow layout.

-What Businesses and Attractions Are Open?
+Open Businesses and Attractions

 - National Steinbeck Center in Salinas

-- Pinnacles National Park in Salinas Valley
+- Pinnacles National Park in the Salinas Valley

 - San Antonio Mission in Jolon